Nevenall/ghosting-the-edge/05 Running the Edge.md

 Some enclaves are vacation resorts and others are neo-modern gated communities.

 Most powerful executives usually maintain a private residence as well.
-Usually in an

 ###### Deep Blue City